-Yes it’s true that this is a seasonal price increase, and there were mixed results across the board.
+Yes, it’s true that this is a seasonal price increase, and there were mixed results across the board.
 Some things got hit a lot harder than others.
-For example alcohol got hit the hardest with a 13% increase on most mixed drinks.
+For example, alcohol got hit the hardest with a 7-10% increase on most mixed drinks.

-This price increase isn’t going to make a huge difference in the short-term as raising the prices $1 or so on various snack items isn’t going to stop the family of four who is already dropping thousands on their vacation.
+This price increase isn’t going to make a huge difference in the short term as raising the prices $1 or so on various snack items isn’t going to stop the family of four who is already dropping thousands on their vacation.
 If you want a Mickey Pretzel, the fact that it went up a few cents isn’t going to stop you.

-However Disney can afford to raise the prices right now because the people are coming through the turnstiles, but they need to tred carefully here, as they could find themselves with a drop in attendance numbers if it continues too much.
+However Disney can afford to raise the prices right now because the people are coming through the turnstiles, but they need to tread carefully here, as they could find themselves with a drop in attendance numbers if it continues too much.

 Even the families that do go to Disney World now often times have to be on such a strict budget, that they can’t enjoy as many of the snacks or drinks that they would like.
-Being able to take advantage of special deals like the Disney free dining promotion becomes even more important now.
+Not being able to take advantage of special deals like the Disney free dining promotion becomes even more important now.

 I’m not saying this is the end of the world and again the steam train that is Disney is going to most likely keep chugging along full speed ahead, but I hope in the near future the leadership within the company starts to take notice that a big part of its biggest fans are being squeezed out, not being able to afford a Disney vacation nearly as much as they would like, and some not at all.

-I love this company and don’t want to see negative side effects happen down the road, and I definitely want their biggest supporters like all of you to be able to keep coming back to the place you love so much.
+I love this company and don’t want to see even more negative side effects happen down the road, and I definitely want their biggest supporters like all of you to be able to keep coming back to the place you love so much.